 Many alcoholics do not realize the impact their addiction has on the people around them.
 Through secondhand drinking, alcohol addiction affects friends, spouses and children, causing family problems and damaging relationships.

 Secondhand drinking refers to how a person’s alcohol abuse and behavior negatively impact other people.
 In the United States, about one in five adults have reported experiencing harm due to another person’s behavior as a result of alcoholism.

-Here are the five most common effects of secondhand drinking.
+Here are the seven most common effects of secondhand drinking.